Mathnerd314/stroscot/docs/Reduction.rst

   p [label="I"]
   }

-The identity nodes function like a thunk constructor; the stuff in between the identity and the cut is a stack manipulation operation.
+The identity nodes function like thunk identifiers; the stuff in between the identity and the cut is what will get pushed on the stack to execute the thunk.
+So the I - Cut connections for True and False can be squinched together.
+Then the path from the assignment node to the use node reads "push !True to stack, push False to stack, reduce with and" (recall the original expression was ``and False True``).

 Concrete syntax
 ~~~~~~~~~~~~~~~

 The concrete syntax serializes the non-simplified net into a textual form.
 Each edge is assigned a unique identifier, then all the nodes are written out.
 The order of the nodes is not important, but the pretty-printer can choose something for readability.

-We should also write out the types of the propositions, so they can be used to get back the full sequent as in the presentation above.
+We should also write out the types of the formulas, so they can be used to get back the full sequent as in the presentation above.
 But for now Core is untyped, so there is only one universal type and the types of the edges are not written out.

 Currently the core syntax is just Haskell's datatype syntax.
-You can see how it looks in ``src/Core.hs``, ``data Syntax``.
+You can see how it looks in `Core.hs <https://github.com/Mathnerd314/stroscot/blob/fb648be1ecc3e5c062dbb000d6887a2ce7ac7eb0/src/Core.hs#L50>`__.

 An idea of how a real syntax might look: